Royals vs. Padres Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has seven doubles, four triples, seven home runs, nine walks and 18 RBI (40 total hits).
+- Bobby Witt Jr. has seven doubles, four triples, seven home runs, 10 walks and 18 RBI (40 total hits).
 He's also swiped 12 bases.

 Witt Jr. Recent Games